He Will Love These Fresh Mullet Hairstyle Men Looks

 Curly Taper Mullet

-Nothing beats the effortless charm of natural curls shaped into a clean silhouette.
+Nothing beats the natural charm of curls shaped into a clean silhouette.

-The short, fading sides of this curly taper mullet give it shape and polish, while the texture stands out.
+The short, tapering sides give it structure and polish while letting the texture be the main attraction.

-It’s the kind of appearance that makes you feel free and well-groomed at the same time.
-It’s great for someone who wants to have fun without all the mess.
+It’s the kind of look that makes you feel both relaxed and put-together at the same time.
+Perfect for someone who wants to have fun without all the drama.

-Don’t use heavy products for style.
-Just scrunch in a little bit of curl cream or mousse to add bounce, and let the natural volume do the rest.
+Don’t go heavy on styling products — just scrunch in some curl cream or mousse for bounce and let the natural volume handle the rest.

 @siegerts_hairstyle